MohamedAmineJaima/mini-inbox-app/README.md

 #Description
 This project uses the Facebook Chat API from : https://github.com/Schmavery/facebook-chat-api which is an unofficial API (an emulation of the browser) that gives access to Facebook conversations etc.
-Since The official one gives only access to pages conversations.
+Since The official one gives only access to page's conversations.
 The only inconvenient to use this API is we have to enter our Facebook credentials instead of the Access Token.

 #Setup